Article ID: 314828 - Last Review: September 20, 2010 - Revision: 6.0

 The Microsoft policy for disk duplication of Windows installations

 When you deploy a duplicated or imaged Windows installation, it is required that the System Preparation (Sysprep) tool is used before the capture of the image.
 Sysprep prepares an installation of Microsoft Windows for duplication, auditing, and customer delivery.
-For Microsoft Windows 2000, Windows XP, and Windows Server 2003, Sysprep is included with the latest service pack Deploy.cab.
-For later versions of Windows, Sysprep is included with the operating system, and Sysprep is located in the following folder:
+For Windows 2000, Windows XP, and Windows Server 2003, Sysprep is included with the latest service pack Deploy.cab.
+For later versions of Windows, Sysprep is included with the operating system, and Sysprep is located in the folder: %windir%\system32\sysprep.

 Sysprep is responsible for removing system-specific data from Windows, such as the Computer SID.
 During installation of Windows, a computer SID is computed to contain a statistically unique 96-bit number.
 The computer SID is the prefix of the user account and group account SIDs that are created on the computer.
 The computer SID is concatenated together with the Relative ID (RID) of the account to create the account's unique identifier.

-HKEY_USERS on Local Machine
+HKEY_USERS on local machine

 Cloning or duplicating an installation without taking the recommended steps could lead to duplicate SIDs.
 For removable media, a duplicate SID might give an account access to files even though NTFS permissions for the account specifically deny access to those files.
 Because the SID identifies both the computer or domain and the user, unique SIDs are necessary to maintain support for current and future programs.
+For more information about issues that might occur if you clone an installation of Windows 8 or of Windows Server 2012, go to the Windows 8 and Windows Server 2012 specific information section.

 In addition to the computer SID, many other components and features must be cleaned up, generalized, or specialized in order to be imaged.
 Some examples include the following: